SUPERIOR CUSTOMER SERVICE: TURKEY SHOULD HOPE IT WERE THE SOLE ADMISSION STANDARD TO THE EUROPEAN UNION

 Erdogan’s démarche in the eastern Aegean is clearly meant to intimidate its neighbors on two counts: For one, Turkey has territorial ambitions that include not only Greek islands in the Eastern Mediterranean but obviously also Cyprus.
 The leader of the Turkish nationalist party (MHP), Devlet Bahceli, is clear when he says that “… Cyprus is Turkish.
 It’s a Turkish homeland and it will remain Turkish.
 The will for the Aegean to again become a grave for Greek aspiration is still alive.”
 Mr. Bahceli’s churlish remark is an obvious reference to the savagery that was unleashed on the Greek community in the Eastern Aegean city of Smyrna, in Asia Minor, in 1922 when Turkish troops razed the historically Greek city to the ground.

 For another, in the light of recently discovered hydrocarbon deposits in the area Turkey has stated that it is ready to begin gas exploration.
 Turkish Foreign Minister, Mevlut Cavusoglu, warns that not even a bird will be allowed to fly over the Aegean without Turkey’s permission.
 Indeed, Turkish seismic research vessels now operating within Cyprus’ territorial waters have practically encircled the island.
-The United States should take serious note as these are contested waters and there are American oil companies participating in exploration activities.
+The Trump administration should take serious note as these are contested waters and there are American oil companies participating in exploration activities.

 Against this backdrop and history, it is a paradox – if not a wonder – that some of the best customer service one can find is found in this troubled nation.
 If the only price of admission to the European Union were superior customer service Turkey would be a shoe-in.